michaelbrant/MenuTexter/README.md

 2. Move all code to /home/ec2-user
 3. edit config.cfg with either your own gmail account or add the password that I will give to you.
 (I'm not posting that here)

+### Running the MenuTexter
-Send a text to the gmail saying Start, if you did not add your own then it is cafemenuemail@gmail.com
+Send a text to the gmail saying Start, if you did not add your own then it is menutexter@gmail.com

 Next, run
 ```sh